Monday, 1 January 2018

 Sardar Langar Khan was succeeded by his eldest son, Muhammad Hayat Khan, and he again by his brother, Sardar Mubarak Khan, who died much embarrassed by debt.
 The present head of the family is Sardar Muhammad Chiragh Khan, who was for a time Darogha of canals under the Deputy Commissioner, and is a zaildar, a nominate member of the District Board, President of the Municipal Committee, and member of the local bench of Honorary Magistrates, in all of which capacities he has done good work.
 He and his brother Fateh Khan, and uncle Lashkar Khan, hold a perpetual jagir in five villages of value of Rs 3,837, and the two former own a large area of land in Girot, Sahiwal and other estates.
 The outstanding debts of Sardar Mubarak Khan were paid off by means of a loan from the Kalra estate, but the family are bad managers, and have applied to be taken under the Court of Wards.

-As can be easily imagined, that though the population of the district was overwhelmingly Muslim, Hindus and Sikhs also lived at that time in considerable number.
+As can be easily imagined, though the population of the district was overwhelmingly Muslim, Hindus and Sikhs also lived at that time in considerable numbers.
 The following table shows the percentage of different religions.

 Census of